Colabatorium/lotwr/README.md

 Please note the copyright of this work and its edits remains the property of L. D. Tennant.

-If you are interested in join this exciting project please contact me lucsan@icepalms.co.uk
+If you are interested in join this exciting project please contact me lucsan@zencorp.co.uk

 Hints and Tips